The best Integrated Development Environments (IDE) for Python make it simple and easy to run and test code with python.

 While very simple programs don't require specialist tools, once past that stage some form of IDE becomes necessary, but there are a number of different types and some are better at supporting some languages than others.
 Additionally, some IDE's have limits on how much code you can use, though are often free to compensate, while paid-for IDE's allow for much more freedom.

-There is a surprising amount of choice out there, and the open source mentality that underpins a lot of the coding community also applies here, so there are quite a few free tools available.
-As programming is an increasingly important business sector, especially for cloud services as well as general business applications, there are also paid-for tools that aim to offer more.
+There is a surprising amount of choice out there, and the open source (opens in new tab) mentality that underpins a lot of the coding community also applies here, so there are quite a number of free tools available.
+As programming is an increasingly important business sector, especially for cloud services as well as general business applications (opens in new tab), there are also paid-for tools that aim to offer more.

-Whichever Python IDE you choose to run with, at a minimum you'll want an application that: does syntax highlighting, code-folding and bracket-matching, has some awareness of the constituent source files of a project, and facilitates running the code (or part thereof).
+Whichever Python IDE you choose to run with, at a minimum you'll want an application that does syntax highlighting, code-folding and bracket-matching, has some awareness of the constituent source files of a project, and can run the code you're working on.
 More advanced features might include code suggestions, a debugger, and integration with online repositories.

-Atom describes itself as a "hackable text editor for the 21st Century".
-It's maintained by social coding megalith GitHub, so as you'd expect it can do pretty much anything you can imagine.
+Atom is a customizable text editor maintained by social coding megalith GitHub, so as you'd expect it can do pretty much anything you can imagine.
 And if it can't, then someone's almost certainly working on a plugin to address that.

 Atom has its own comprehensive package manager, and a huge community working on packages for it.
 As well as built-in Git and GitHub integration, Atom allows you to collaborate on coding projects in real-time via the Teletype package.
 Several thousand other packages are available, but Python coders looking for a more efficient workflow would do well to seek out a script package.